Extreme Conformal Prediction: Reliable Intervals for High-Impact Events

 \subsection{Availability of supporting data}

 In the Application to flood risk forecasting, we use river discharge and precipitation data recorded in Switzerland between 1930 and 1999, in the Rhine and Aare basins.
-The precipitation records can be ordered online for free from MeteoSwiss, on \url{https://gate.meteoswiss.ch/idaweb}, and the discharge records from the Swiss Federal Office for the Environment (FOEN), on \url{https://www.bafu.admin.ch/bafu/en/home/topics/water/state/data/obtaining-monitoring-data-on-the-topic-of-water/hydrological-data-service-for-watercourses-and-lakes.html}.
+The precipitation records can be freely obtained from MeteoSwiss, on \url{https://opendatadocs.meteoswiss.ch/}, and the discharge records from the Swiss Federal Office for the Environment (FOEN), on \url{https://www.bafu.admin.ch/bafu/en/home/topics/water/data-and-maps/water-monitoring-data/hydrological-data-service-for-watercourses-and-lakes.html}.